imagingofthings/pyFFS/doc/general/install.rst

 Remarks
 -------

-pyFFS is developed and tested on x86_64 systems running Linux.
+pyFFS is developed and tested on x86_64 systems running Linux and macOS Catalina.